swharden/SWHarden.com/content/blog/2023-07-29-ai-chat-locally-with-python.md

 Here are the answers the script above gave me the the following questions:

 **Question:** Who is the author of FftSharp?
 What is their favorite color?

+**Response:**

-**Answer:** Scott William Harden is the author of FftSharp.
+> Scott William Harden is the author of FftSharp.
 According to Scott, his favorite color is dark blue despite being colorblind.

 **Question:** Why is JupyterGoBoom obsolete?

+**Response:**

-**Answer:** JupyterGoBoom is considered obsolete because modern software developers have come to realize that Jupyter notebooks become unmaintainable all by themselves.
+> JupyterGoBoom is considered obsolete because modern software developers have come to realize that Jupyter notebooks become unmaintainable all by themselves.

 ## Generating Longer AI Chat Responses